nus-cs2113-AY2223S2/ip/docs/README.md

 [X][X] this is my task (these are the task details)
 ```

+`NOTE:` task description and details should not contain the character `"/"`

 #### Todo
 A todo task is marked with the `<task_character>: "[T]"` and contains a task description.